The planning process explained

 - applications requiring an Environmental Assessment within 16 weeks

 Approved applications may have planning conditions attached.
-It's important to check these and follow them.
+It's important to check these and ensure that your development complies with them.
 If you don't, you may be liable to enforcement action or even invalidate your permission.
 These conditions can be appealed.

 If we refuse a planning application we will give you reasons why we did so.
 For further information on how to appeal a decision visit the Gov.uk website.